katfeeshh/katfeeshh/README.md

 to tone it down a little!

 ## dni! ❀
 basic dni criteria, please don't be mean to me or my friends!
-18+ pls iwc! i block/hide freely, if i don't like you, ill js ignore u!
+18+ pls iwc! (few exceptions) i block/hide freely, if i don't like you, ill js ignore u!

 .・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-